The Charge In Your Batteries

 Running a 12 volt shop for a lot of years, I have seen the parasitic draw in vehicles go from an average of 20 mA through 40 mA and continuing to increase over the years.

 Then you take that vehicle and add a few aftermarket devices and guess what....the parasitic draw is killing the battery in less than a week or two, if you are not starting it up and driving it on a daily bases.

 Today its not unusual to see the parasitic draw on the battery of vehicles with the multitude of electronic components located throughout, and with the addition of a few aftermarket devices in the range of 80 to 90 mA,

 So we come full circle to our mobiles that we install a multitude of ham gear in, and these devices are drawing power when they are shut off, yes they are.

-My mobile has two AGM crank batteries powering the vehicle and my radio stack, and I still felt there was a need to disconnect the power from the batteries to my radio stack for the times that I may be away from my vehicle for 3 days or more.
+My mobile has a two AGM batteries powering the vehicle (one is the engine crank battery) and my radio stack, and I felt there was a need to disconnect the power from the batteries to my radio stack for the times that I may be away from my vehicle for a week or more.

 Now be aware that when I make reference to disconnecting my radio stack, this also includes other electrical devices like a 12/110 volt inverter amongst other current drawing electrical devices.

 Commonplace in heavy duty equipment are manually operated disconnect switches in the main feed line from the battery.